What is calciphylaxis?

 Etidronate, a bisphosphonate, has been reported of benefit, but bisphosphonates may not be suitable for patients on haemodialysis.

 Inhibitors of matrix metalloproteinases such as doxycycline have been reported to prevent new lesions forming.

 It is not known how to prevent calciphylaxis.
 However, patients with chronic renal failure to be under the care of a nephrologist who can monitor and treat secondary hyperparathyroidism, an identifiable cause of calciphylaxis in some patients.

 Mortality in patients with calciphylaxis associated with chronic renal disease is reported to be 60–80%.
-Death is usually from infection.
+Death is usually from secondary infection of the ulcers, and sepsis.

 Death is less likely when warfarin is the cause of calciphylaxis, with 15 of 18 patients reported to have fully recovered.